vanus-labs/docs/content/vanus-connect/connector-guides/sink/mongodb/setup.md

 # MongoDB

-This guide contains information to set up a MongoDB Sink in Vanus Cloud.
+This guide contains information to set up a MongoDB Sink in Vanus Connect.

 ## Introduction